amidabrian51/CV/README.md

 **Profile**

-Passionate about technology and software development, I'm self taught iOS developer and have had 5 Apps featured in the iOS App store.
+Passionate about technology and software development.
 I completed Makers Academy, Europe's leading software developer bootcamp, and I am looking to forge in career in Web Development.
 Please see my [personal website](http://site-brian-patterson.strikingly.com).

 **Skills**

 **Development**

 Before Makers my introduction to code was through the iPhone.
 Since 2012 I have contributed 5 apps to the app store.
 The process of creation and development felt empowering and self fulfilling.
-Four years later I am looking to embark on a career in Software Development.
+Eight years later I am looking to embark on a career in Software Development.

-**Business Practise**
+**Career and Achievements to date**

 My MBA and my commercial experience over the past 34 years have taught me these key issues:

-* Listening to customers needs.
-* Implement strategic messages i.e. Key employee and staff focus messages.
-* Working with business software from the client perspective.
-* When the new payroll software was introduced.
-Tested and advised developers how the software could be improved.
+* Successfully managed estimates and invoicing for customer projects at Royal School of Needlework (2018-2020)
+* Facilitated all executive board’s operations meetings as strategic portfolio officer at Kew Gardens (2018).
+* Completed wide-ranging administration & customer service tasks as part of a small team at Danbury Mint (2017)
+* Instrumental in setting up administrative and IT support for a £20 million David Lloyd Health Club (2003-16).
+* Managed IT infrastructure; overseeing networks and setting up work stations, databases and software support
 * Implemented a guide on how employees could use the app.

 **Listening**